-4. Beware of the 7-year time-to-completion limit.
+3. Beware of the 7-year time-to-completion limit

 The graduate school requires graduate students to complete their degree within seven years, beginning with the term of admission.
-This date is adjusted back in time if a student transfers graduate credits that were earned before the date of admission.

-5. Degree Requirements
+4. Degree Requirements

 Degree requirements are based on the program, departmental and university requirements for the year the student enrolled in the Internship Program.